Are you wondering how to get started on your investing journey?

-No longer do you have to put up with exorbitant commission fees and cluttered trading interfaces.
-The process to invest and buy stocks in Canada is as simple as signing up and funding your online brokerage account.
+The process to buy stocks in Canada is as simple as creating and funding a self-directed online brokerage account.

 - Sign up for an online brokerage account.
-You can open a TFSA, RRSP, or unregistered account.
-The best online brokerage I recommend for 95% of Canadians is Questrade.
+You can open a self-directed TFSA, RRSP, FHSA, or non-registered account.

 - Fund your investing account by linking it to your chequing or savings account.
 You can then set up automated deposits to keep funding your investment account periodically.